esettes/42-cybersec_stockholm/README.md

 You can init your docker(school) with a [custom 42 school script](https://github.com/alexandregv/42toolbox/blob/master/init_docker.sh)
 <br>
-After this, check that the proyect is in your user directory and ´´´´cd stockholm ´´´´into it.
+After this, check that the proyect is in your user directory and `cd stockholm` into it.
 <br>
 Then start to build the container.
 First mount the image: